OmarJ9/international-recipes/README.md

 - Search for recipes.
 - Sort recipes in an ascending order.
 - Visit the original website of the recipe with Flutter WebView.
-- Add/Remove/Retrieve Recipes Offline with Fkutter Hive.
+- Add/Remove/Retrieve Recipes Offline with Flutter Hive.
 - Beautiful UI.

 ## 📸 Screenshots :